emissary-ingress/emissary/user-guide/grpc.md

     print("Greeter client received: " + response.message)
 ```

 `grpc.ssl_channel_credentials(root_certificates=None, private_key=None, certificate_chain=None)`returns the root certificate that will be used to validate the certificate and public key sent by Ambassador Edge Stack.
 The default values of `None` tells the gRPC runtime to grab the root certificate from the default location packaged with gRPC and ignore the private key and certificate chain fields.
+Generally, passing no arguments to the method that requests credentials gives the same behavior.
+Refer to the languages [API Reference](https://grpc.io/docs/) if this is not the case.

 Ambassador Edge Stack is now terminating TLS from the gRPC client and proxying the call to the application over cleartext.

 ![](/doc-images/gRPC-TLS-Ambassador.png)

 Refer to the Ambassador Edge Stack [TLS termination guide](/user-guide/tls-termination) for more information on the TLS module.

-[gRPC provides examples](https://grpc.io/docs/guides/auth.html) with proper syntax for other languages.
-Generally, passing no arguments to the method that requests credentials gives the same behavior as above.
+If you want to configure authentication in another language, [gRPC provides examples](https://grpc.io/docs/guides/auth.html) with proper syntax for other languages.

-Refer to the languages [API Reference](https://grpc.io/docs/) if this is not the case.

 #### Originating TLS with gRPC Service